Republic v Julius Karisa Charo [2005] eKLR Case Summary

 pathologist in the absence of Dr. Olumbe.

-This is the end of this document preview.
+This is the end of the summary preview.